webdriverio/webdriverio/docs/index.md

 ## Easy Test Setup

 The `wdio` command line interface comes with a nice configuration utility that helps you to create your config file in less than a minute.
-It also gives and overview of all available 3rd party packages like framework adaptions, reporter and services and installs them for you.
+It also gives an overview of all available 3rd party packages like framework adaptions, reporter and services and installs them for you.